 What does it cost?

-Most customers spend about $300 to $500 on their holiday lighting.
-This usually consists of having the front roofline of their house and a few trees done.
-Remember, lights are a commodity, meaning, if we put twice as many lights on your house, business, or tree, the cost would double as well.
-If you are looking to keep the price down, we recommend not doing all sides of your house.
+Most customers spend about $500 to $2,000 on holiday lighting each year.
+The following years typically have a 15% discount for early booking (by September 15th).
+Adding small trees can increase your cost by $150 to $300 per tree.
+Remember, lights are a commodity, meaning if we put twice as many lights on your house, business, or tree, the cost would double.
+If you want to keep the price down, we recommend not doing all sides of your home.
 If you want to include trees, smaller trees are always more affordable.

 Do you have a minimum?

 Yes.
-Our labor minimum is $150 in Utah, and due to traffic congestion, $200 in Denver.
-In order to assure that we can give you proper service, including the removal of lights in January, we have to have a minimum labor amount.
+Our labor minimum is $250, to assure that we can give you proper service, including the removal of lights in January, we have to have a minimum labor amount.

-The average 2500 square foot newer home runs about $275 for labor to install and remove lights installed on the front roofline of the house.
-However, the amount of lights a roofline may require can vary, regardless of the square footage of a house.
+The average 2500 square foot newer home runs about $500 – $600 for lights installed on the front roofline of the house.
+However, the number of lights a roofline may require can vary, regardless of the square footage of a home.
 The reason for this is that not all rooflines are the same.
-A 2500 square foot rambler is going to have a very different roofline than a two story with dormers.
-Price is based on the linear footage of your roofline, and the height and pitch of your roof.
+For example, a 2500-square foot rambler will have a very different roofline than a two-story with dormers.
+Pricing is based on your roofline footage and the roof’s pitch; it will vary from house to house.

 If lights are a commodity and putting double the amount of lights on a tree would cost twice as much, it would make sense that a 12 ft. tree would probably cost twice as much as a 6 ft. tree.
 Keeping this in mind, smaller (6 ft.) trees always look better and cost less.
-Smaller trees will run about $40 to $80 in labor (each depending on how heavy they are covered.).
+Smaller trees will run about $85 to $135 in labor (each depending on how heavy they are covered.).
 Larger trees can be more costly, depending on the number of strands involved.
-Also, remember that a two story house averages 28 feet in height.
-If your tree is the height of your house its at least 28 ft. tall.
+Also, remember that a two-story house averages 28 feet in height.
+If your tree is the height of your house, it’s at least 28 ft. tall.
 A 28 ft. tree can cost anywhere from $300 to $2,000, depending on how many lights you want installed.

 Would you do my 50 ft. spruce?

 We commonly get asked, “Would you do my 50 ft. spruce in my front yard?
 I have a $250 budget.”
-Please remember to be reasonable on your request.
-To get great coverage on this type of tree you should expect a minimum of $1,500 for the basic to $25,000 for extravagant coverage.
-A tree like this requires a $300 to $500 lift and is at least a day’s work, if not more.
+Please remember to be reasonable in your request.
+To get great coverage on this type of tree, you should expect a minimum of $2,000 for the basic to $25,000 for extravagant coverage.
+A tree like this requires a $400 to $700 lift and is at least a day’s work, if not more.

 Do you have discounts?

 Yes, we do!
-If you can help us extend our season by having your lights installed early, we would love to help you save and give you a discount!
+If you can help us extend our season by having your lights installed early and on our timetable when installing other jobs in your area, we would love to help you save and give you a discount!
 Discounts are as follows: